johnvenkiah/CI_MS2_John_Venkiah/README.md

 - Expected Result: The video that the user clicks on is viewed in the main window

 - Actual Result: Works as intended

+14. **View an errors page if I have entered an invalid url within the website**

+**404 Page**

+- Action: User enters an invalid URL within the website

+- Expected Result: The user is taken to the 404-error page, where user can navigate home or elsewhere on the website

+- Actual Result: Works as intended

+### Testing

 | Feature       | Action            | Expected result   | Actual result    |